Article | Last updated: 05/02/2020 | Ministry of Foreign Affairs

-The EEA and Norway Grants represent the contribution of Iceland, Liechtenstein and Norway to reducing economic and social disparities and strengthening bilateral relations with 16 EU countries in Central and Southern Europe.
-Norway provides 97% of the funding.
+The EEA and Norway Grants represent the contribution of Iceland, Liechtenstein and Norway to reducing economic and social disparities and strengthening bilateral relations with 15 EU countries, primarily in Eastern and Central Europe.
+Norway provides over 95% of the funding.

 WHY THE GRANTS?

 Iceland, Liechtenstein and Norway are partners with the EU through the Agreement on the European Economic Area (EEA).
 This enables the free movement of goods, services, people and capital in the internal market.

 The EEA Agreement also includes a common goal of reducing social and economic disparities in Europe.
 Through the EEA and Norway Grants, Norway contributes to this effort and to strengthening the bilateral relations with the beneficiary states.

 The Grants are also contributing to strengthening fundamental European values such as democracy, tolerance and the rule of law.

 WHAT WE SUPPORT

 The EEA and Norway Grants support development projects in priority areas such as environment and climate change, health and childcare, conservation of European cultural heritage, research and education, Schengen measures and judiciary, social dialogue and the strengthening of civil society.
 A number of Norwegian partners are engaged in projects and programmes.

 For the period 2014-2021, €2.8 billion has been set aside under the Grants.
 Projects may be implemented until 2024.
 Funding is channelled through around programmes in the 15 beneficiary countries.

 HOW IT WORKS